ISGT NA 2021 Call For Panel Sessions

 - Distributed Grid-Edge and Behind-the-Meter Technology

 The Conference Organizing Committee invites practitioners and researchers worldwide to submit proposals for panel sessions for review and possible presentation.
 The format of panel sessions typically consists of 90 to 120 minutes duration with three to four speakers and a moderator.
 Proposals including presentations of electric utility experiences and practical implementations of novel concepts and solutions are encouraged.
-Proposals are due on July 17, 2020 and the final decision will be communicated by August 14, 2020.
+The deadline for panel submissions has been extended to August 15th.

 The Conference scope covers the three tracks and could include the following general topics: